CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

 ## JDBC/Datasource Configuration

-Camunda uses one or multiple process engines.
+Operaton uses one or multiple process engines.
 Use the Oracle WebLogic Server Administration Console for the configuration of the datasources.
 The JNDI name of the datasource must be equal to the name used in the datasource-Element of the process engine(s) configured in the bpm-platform.xml.